 Do you want to display your popup based on a targeted post's or content's specific element?
 With Popupsmart, you can specify and set up an HTML condition for a popup in 2 minutes.

 Setting Up HTML Condition in a Specific Page

 For example, you can target the HTML of a text on a specific webpage.
-Let's say that you want a popup to show on the page where the word "exit-intent" is included in the headline.
+Let's say that you want a popup to show on the page where the text “Double Your Conversions with Exit-Intent Popup" appears.

 If you target a text, it is best to select "contains" from the dropdown "Query" menu.

 If you are targeting shopping carts, then you can select other options as well, such as "less than" or "greater than."

 6. Lastly, Enter the Element Value.

 The Element Value is the value of the element you copied.
 For example, our copied element is the H1 on a page “Double Your Conversions with Exit-Intent Popup,” and it’s also the element value, meaning the value inside the CSS code.

 Present customized messages with popups at the checkout,